 “Future Projects” Planning Page

 Welcome to my “Future Projects Planning Page.”
-This is a new page that I added to my website for 2025, where I will provide you some insight to any future projects (Balsa RC model, Stained Glass, or 3D Modeling) that I might have in the planning stage.
+This is a new page that I added to my website in 2025, where I will provide you some insight to any future projects (Balsa RC model, Stained Glass, or 3D Modeling) that I might have in the planning stage.
 If anyone has some suggestions, recommendations, or questions about a project, please feel free to contact me @: Future Project Input.

 NOTE - You can view all images using a “Spotlight Box” by simply clicking on any image.